CEREBRAL PALSY & SSDI/SSI

 Pennsylvania Social Security Disability Lawyers

 Interested in applying for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) in Pennsylvania?
 Ask our attorneys whether you qualify and how to best proceed with an application.
 Or, if you already filed an application and it was denied, we can help you with a request for review, reconsideration, or appeal.
-Our firm has served clients throughout York, Lancaster, Hanover, Harrisburg, Carlisle, and across the state since 1922.
+Handler, Henning & Rosenberg LLC has served clients throughout York, Lancaster, Hanover, Harrisburg, Carlisle, Schuylkill County, and across the state since 1922.

 For your free consultation, give us a call at (888) 498-3023.
 We’re standing by to help.